benbrastmckie/ModalHistory/README.md

 > A graduate course in _Philosophical Logic_ at MIT covering the modern history of modal logic.

->[!INFO] The seminar will cover the modern history of modal logic, focusing on the development of both its proof theories and semantic systems.
+>[!NOTE] The seminar will cover the modern history of modal logic, focusing on the development of both its proof theories and semantic systems.
 > (1) The first module will begin with C.I.
 Lewis' systems of strict implication 1912 - 1932, focusing on the early motivations and interpretations.
 > The module will conclude with Ruth Barcan Marcus' first-order extensions of the systems of strict implication 1946 and the objections raised by Quine 1943 - 1953 that modal logic will lead back into the "jungle of Aristotelian metaphysics".
 > (2) The second module will focus on the development of intensional semantics by comparing Carnap 1946 and Kripke's 1963 accounts.